-In the first part of the loss is the log loss for the true class u:
+The first part of the loss is the log loss for the true class u:

-is the predicted bounding-box regression for class u, .
-And v is the true one, . is a hyper-parameter controls the balance between the two losses [20].
+where and are the predicted and the true bounding-box regressions for class u and is a hyper-parameter that balances the two losses [20].

 4 Experiment

-The experiment is divided into four stages: backbone selection, dataset preparation, training and testing, and real scene experiment.
+The following experiment comprises four stages: backbone selection, dataset preparation, training and testing, and real scene experiment.

-The backbone is an important part of the binocular network, which is used to achieve the feature map.
-We tested four models using ImageNet dataset, and finally selected Darknet53 as the backbone of the binocular network.
-In order to evaluate the performance of the binocular network, we collected about 1000 images of wastes on road to generate the dataset.
-In the same computing environment, we trained and tested the binocular network, Faster R-CNN and YOLOv4 using the generated dataset, and take average precision (AP), mean average precision (mAP) and average time of detection as the indicators to evaluate the performance of the networks.
-In order to evaluate the stability of the binocular network and show the results of the key detection processes, we tested the binocular network in different real scenes.
+The backbone is an essential part of the binocular network to acquire the feature map.
+We tested four models, i.e., Darknet53, Darknet19, Resnet101, and VGG16, using the ImageNet dataset, and finally selected Darknet53 as the backbone of the binocular network.
+The performance of the proposed binocular network is evaluated on 1000 images of road wastes we collected to generate the dataset.
+During the trials, we trained and tested the binocular network, Faster R-CNN, and YOLOv4 using the generated dataset, and evaluated them based on the average precision (AP), mean average precision (mAP), and average detection time as performance metrics.
+Additionally, to evaluate the binocular network’s stability and present the results of the key detection processes, we test the binocular network in various real scenes.

 4.1 Backbone Selection

-In order to select the backbone, four models were tested using ImageNet dataset, Table 1 shows the results.
-The indicators are: accuracy, billions of operations and frames per second.
-The accuracy of each model is measured as single-crop validation accuracy on ImageNet.
-GPU timing is measured on a Titan X.

-From the result we can see, the accuracy of Darknet53 at Top-5 is similar to Resnet101, but has a higher speed than it.
-Darknet19 has the highest speed, but the accuracy is lower than Darknet53 and Resnet101.
-Parameters of VGG16 are not as good as the others.
-Therefore we choose Darknet53 as the backbone.
+The backbone selection process evaluated four models, i.e., Darknet53, Darknet19, Resnet101, and VGG16, on the ImageNet dataset based on single-crop validation accuracy, billions of operations, and frames per second (GPU timing is measured on a Titan X graphics card).
+Table 1 reports the corresponding results, highlighting that Darknet53’s Top-5 accuracy is similar to Resnet101 but faster to execute.
+Darknet19 is the most processing efficient, but its accuracy is lower than that of Darknet53 and Resnet101.
+Regarding VGG16, its overall performance is inferior to the competitor models.
+Therefore, we choose Darknet53 as the backbone.

 4.2 Dataset Preparation

-Because the size of the input image for binocular network is different from that for the other networks, two datasets with images of different sizes are prepared in this paper.
+Given that the input image size for the binocular network differs from the other networks, this paper prepares two datasets with images of different sizes.

-About 1000 images of wastes on the road were captured by using HBV-1780 binocular camera.
-The size of each binocular vision image is 1280×480.
-First, crop the image to the left vision image and the right vision image, both of them have a size of 640×480.
-Then embed the left vision image into an empty image which has a size of 640×640, and set the value of pixels in the invalid area as 0.
-Label objects in the 640×640 left vision image, and achieve a .txt file of true class and the bounding box of each object.
-Take the 1280×480 binocular vision images and the .txt files as the binocular network dataset, 80% of which for training and the rest for testing.
-Figure 7 shows the process of generating the dataset.
-The parameter achieved by labeling is .
-I is the class ID, is the coordinates of the center of the bounding box, is the size of the bounding box.
-Class ID is shown in Table 2.
+About 1000 road waste images were captured using the HBV-1780 binocular camera.
+Each image was 1280×480, so we cropped it to its left and right vision images, each having a size of 640×480.
+Then we embeded the left vision image into an empty image of size 640×640 and set the pixel value of the invalid area as zero.
+The objects were then labeled in the 640×640 left vision image, and a .txt file was output containing the true class and each object's bounding box.
+Ultimately, the 1280×480 binocular vision images and the .txt files comprised the binocular dataset, 80% of which was used for training and the rest for testing.
+Figure 7 illustrates the process of generating the dataset.
+The employed labeling is , where I is the class ID, are the coordinates of the center of the bounding box, and is the size of the bounding box.
+Table 2 presents the Class ID.

-Faster RCNN（VGG16）and YOLOv4 are also trained and tested in this paper.
-Take the processed 640×640 left vision images and the .txt files as the dataset for the two networks, 80% of which for training and the rest for testing.
+Regarding Faster RCNN（VGG16）and YOLOv4, these were also trained and tested on our dataset.
+Specifically, the processed 640×640 left vision images and the .txt files were used as the dataset, where 80% was used for training and the rest for testing.

 4.3 Training and Comparison Testing